 Content marketing isn’t about throwing spaghetti at the wall and hoping it sticks

-Just to be clear: we’re not talking about literal spaghetti—in the context of this blog post, this saying would describe throwing content out into the world without any audience research, strategy or purpose behind it and hoping it will be well received.
+Just to be clear: we’re not talking about literal spaghetti in the context of this blog post; we’re talking about throwing content out into the world without any audience research, strategy or purpose behind it and hoping it will be well received.
 Obviously, this is not what we want to be doing.

 Take a look at these mind-boggling statistics: only 34% of marketers felt like their organization had a clearly articulated integrated digital marketing strategy, according to research from lead marketing analytics company Marketing Profs.
 Another study said that 1/3 of marketers don’t have a documented marketing plan at all.

 Successful content marketing relies on executing a detailed and focused plan with precision and intention.
 Every move you make with your content must have a purpose and must come back to your overall online marketing goals.

 Before committing to writing about a particular topic, map out why and how it contributes to your overall marketing goals and how it speaks to the needs of your target audience.
 If you can’t find good reasons for the why and how, you should seriously consider whether or not to write about that particular topic.